The mustard.co.uk guide to buying a used car

 Looking to purchase a car?
 Buying a used car will not only save you money on the purchase price but it may also help you avoid losing money through early depreciation.

 You may know that a brand new car will lose twenty per cent of its value as soon as you sign on the dotted line, but it’s also likely to lose another ten per cent in its first year through general wear and tear.

 Through buying a used car, you’ll also benefit from lower car insurance rates and avoid any new vehicle registration fees.

 Although it makes sense financially, it can seem a daunting process, so we’ve created this useful guide to help you through the process.

 Does it have all the necessary documents?

-First things first, the seller will need to provide you with a watermarked V5C registration document.
+First things first when purchasing a used car – the seller will need to provide you with a watermarked V5C registration document.

 Check that the vehicle identification number (VIN), engine number and colour match what’s on the document, that it’s free of spelling mistakes and that their name is listed as the registered keeper.

 Without this document, you won’t be able to get the car taxed so if the seller can’t provide one they will need to apply for a replacement from the Driver and Vehicle Licencing Agency (DVLA), which can take up to six weeks.

 The car must also have a current MOT certificate if it is more than three years old and the seller will need to provide the MOT certificate.